-Perched high in the hills of the beautiful Duddon Valley, with breathtaking views to the Coniston Fells, and Harter Fell rising majestically to the north, Grass Guards is set in an amazing location.
-This secluded farm dates back over 500 years and has been loving refurbished to create a high quality retreat for those wanting to escape the hustle and bustle of modern day life and to relax and enjoy one of the most beautiful corners of the Lake District.
+With breathtaking views to the Coniston Fells, and Harter Fell rising majestically to the north, Grass Guards is perched high in the hills of the beautiful Duddon Valley.
+A perfect base for walkers, climbers and mountain bikers!
+This farm dates back over 500 years and has been loving refurbished to create a high quality retreat for those wanting to escape the hustle and bustle of modern day life and to relax and enjoy one of the most beautiful corners of the Lake District.
+The secluded location, not only offers peace and quiet, with just the noise of the sheep and the birds for company, it also offers an area with no light pollution that, on clear nights, reveals the most beautiful star filled skies.

 The clear waters of the River Duddon, one of the Lake District's last remaining salmon rivers, cascade through the valley that was well known to the poet William Wordsworth who was a regular visitor to the valley and who, between 1804 and 1820, published no less than 34 sonnets that took their inspiration from the river and scenery of the valley.
 Buzzards, red deer and a whole host of wildlife make Dunnerdale their home and from the terraces of Grass Guards hardly a day passes without catching a glimpse of these magnificent residents along with other birds of prey and owls that frequent the area.